 Q. How do I register for an ATLS course at UK HealthCare?

 A. Complete this Advanced Trauma Life Support form:

 Q. How can I obtain a copy of the ATLS Student Manual?

-A. Once you have registered and your payment is received, you will receive a PDF of the current Advanced Trauma Life Support Student Manual.
+A. Once you have registered and your payment is received, you will receive a link from the ACS to access a PDF of the current Advanced Trauma Life Support Student manual.

 Trauma is the leading cause of death for populations age 44 and under in the United States, according to the Centers for Disease Control and Prevention.
 Our Trauma Program Office is committed to providing outreach and injury prevention programs for all stages of life.

 Q. How do I schedule an Injury Prevention Program?